ADM-ShobhitP/ADM-ShobhitP/README.md

+# Hello World 👋, I'm Shobhit Prakash
+A passionate full stack developer from India

+## 💫 About Me:
-- 👀 I’m currently working on Python
+🔭 I’m currently working on Geolocation_Based Data Collection With Comprehensive Validation.
+👯 I’m looking to collaborate on Open Source Projects built on Python and Stack.
-- 🌱 I’m currently learning Java, Bootstrap
+🌱 I’m currently learning AI & ML projects.
-- 💞️ I read novels in my past time.
+💬 Ask me about Python.
+⚡ Fun fact: I like reading different types of literature.
-- 📫 How to reach me shobhitprakash8@gmail.com
+📫 How to reach me: shobhitprakash8@gmail.com

 <!---
 ADM-ShobhitP/ADM-ShobhitP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.